Install Nginx, Php, MariaDB on Ubuntu 16.04.1

 }

-Restart nginx to changes come into effect.
+Restart nginx for the changes to come into effect.

 systemctl restart nginx